 A credit plan should have a dramatic impact on the overall financial health of your business.
 It provides a documented roadmap that aligns corporate goals with business procedures.
 The credit plan should help your organization accomplish many goals, including reduction in bad debt and write-offs, as well as improvements in sales to cash payment cycles and improved profitability.

 The plan should include a mission statement or well-defined company goal.
 It should also identify all employee roles and systems in the organization that are directly or indirectly related to the credit and collections process.
 Each role should be defined in relation to credit and collections authority and responsibility.
 Workflow diagrams are useful for mapping out communications and inter-departmental relationships.
-The plan may also include supporting data such as:
+Credit planning may also include supporting data such as:

 the number of customers serviced by the organization